The-CEAS-Library/Foundations-of-Python-3/README.md

 # Intermediate_Python
-Second workshop in a series of four workshops.
+Second workshop in a series of five Python workshops.

-Building on topics of the "Introduction to Python" workshop.
-Basic knowledge of Python or attendance at the "Introduction to Python" beginner's workshop is strongly recommended.
+Building on topics of the "Introduction to Python" Part 1 & 2 workshops.
+Basic knowledge of Python or attendance at the "Introduction to Python" beginner's workshops is strongly recommended.

 ### Intermediate Python

 * **IPython, Anaconda distribution & Jupyter Notebook**
 * **Hands-on**
-  * Functions
-  * Scope
   * Classes/Objects
   * Modules & Imports
   * Packages & Libraries